iridescentGray/self-learn-python-project/acrobatics/thefuzz/README.md

 # thefuzz

-thefuzz,Send email in Python conveniently for mail using thefuzz
+thefuzz,Fuzzy String Matching in Python

 ## use